 This Cherry Sheet Cake is perfect for the summer, cherry-studded, sweet, delicious and makes for a perfect afternoon snack.

 This cherry sheet cake is perfect for this time of year since cherries are in season and there’s an abundance of them in markets right now.
 Every single time I go to the market or my grocery store, I buy a couple pounds.

 This cherry sheet cake is incredible and I think you guys will love it, especially if you’re a cherry lover like I am.
 I love to take advantage of them while they’re in season, because once the season is over, I never find fresh cherries again.

 If you want a cake that’s easy and quick then this sheet cake is your answer.

 A sheet cake is normally a cake baked in a very large, flat rectangular pan.
-Martha’s recipe says to do this in a 10×15″ pan, however I only have a 9×13″ pan so that’s what I used.
+You should do this in a 10×15″ pan, however if you only have a 9×13″ pan, that should work as well.
 If you use a larger pan, obviously the cake will be thinner, hence the name sheet cake.